kollinslima/Arduino/README.md

-__This is a modified version of Arduino IDE, developed to be used with [SOFIA](https://github.com/kollinslima/ArduinoSimulator) simulator.
+__This is a modified version of Arduino IDE, developed to be used with [SOFIA](https://github.com/kollinslima/ArduinoSimulator), an Android™ based Arduino simulator.
 You can get the official version of Arduino IDE [here](https://github.com/arduino/Arduino).__

 Modifications by: Kollins Gabriel Lima (kollins.lima@gmail.com) - 2018

-__Note:__ The Android™ robot is reproduced or modified from work created and shared by Google and is used in accordance with the terms described in the Creative Commons Attribution 3.0 License .
+__Note:__ The Android robot is reproduced or modified from work created and shared by Google and is used in accordance with the terms described in the Creative Commons Attribution 3.0 License .

 __Note:__ Android is a trademark of Google LLC.